I am the author of three middle-grade children's books, and I blog on the side. My favorite topics are movies, writing, and pop culture.

-Are you a terrible gift giver?
-Are you out of ideas after buying for the same people year after year?
+Are you a terrible gift-giver?
+Have you run out of ideas after buying for the same people year after year?
 Are you ready to just give out cash and be done with it?

 Don't get me wrong, I'm not dumping on gift cards.
 Gift cards are a decent gift, but they still need some thought put into them.
 If you’re going to get a gift card, at least ensure that it's one they are going to use.

 Even better, don’t go for the generic Visa or Amazon gift card.
 Pick a restaurant that they only go to once a year or their favorite hobby store, somewhere that feels like a splurge, not a place where they’re just going to pick up groceries or batteries.

 If you know that they are planning on buying a big-ticket item after the holidays at a particular store, buy it for that store to put towards their large purchase.
 They may even be able to upgrade their big screen TV or a new refrigerator as a result.

 If they have a road trip planned, get them a gas card to cover their fuel costs.
 Just don’t pick a place that they’ve never gone to before or somewhere out of the way.
 If you’re going to get a movie card, make sure it's for a movie chain that's close by.

 Also, make sure that the dollar amount is appropriate for the type of gift card that you are giving so that it doesn't just become a glorified coupon that they have to put towards a large purchase.

 Think about the gift receiver’s favorite things.
 Do they have a favorite show, movie, city, cartoon character?
 Look for gifts that feature these themes.
 They can be as tasteful or tacky as that person’s personality.
 That doesn't necessarily mean it coincides with your personal preferences.